SOlaCoder005/coca-women-wellness/README.md

 Moreover, yellow has strong social-cultural, semantic, and symbolic connotations within several African & Caribbean communities.
 For instance, many of these cultures have assigned positive connotations to the colour yellow.
 Arguably, concepts around wealth, femininity and fertility in some African cultures are often depicted by yellow features (e.g. incorporated into garment colour schemes).
 As an example, when the Yoruba Orisha – Oshun is represented in visual images, she is often shown to be wearing yellow garments (Britannica.com, 2021).
 Similarly, within the Caribbean, specifically Rastafarian cultures, the colour yellow has been included in their native attire and artefacts.
 Yellow in this culture conveys wealth and prosperity (BBC.co.uk, 2009).

 The other colours throughout the site were sourced from the images on the left-hand-side of the website’s pages.
-Below is a list of the colours used, with their respective HEX and RGB values:
+Below is a diagram of the colours used, with their respective HEX and RGB values: